startxfr/sxcm/docs/4-cluster-resources.md

 ### Edit

-Edit a cluster resource and commit change to the remote gitops repository.
+**Edit** a cluster resource and **commit change** to the remote **gitops repository**.

 Be carefull when editing a deployed cluster as several fields (network, labels, sshkeys, instance type) are readonly.
 Use this command prior to deploying the cluster.

 | Param          | mandatory | Content                          |
 | -------------- | --------- | -------------------------------- |